IBSim/VirtualLab/docs/source/install.rst

   ./Install_VirtualLab.sh -B $BRANCH -I conda rm Install_VirtualLab.sh

-This installation is exactly the same as that outlined in `<install.html#standard-install>`_, where more details can be found.
+This installation is exactly the same as that outlined `here <install.html#standard-install>`_, where more details can be found.

 Test out that the installation has worked correctly with the following ::